 In the central nervous system or CNS, oligodendrocytes wrap layers of their cell membrane around nerve cells (neurons) to form the myelin sheath.
 In the peripheral nervous system, Schwann cells do the same job.
 In multiple sclerosis, the myelin sheath and oligodendrocytes in the CNS are damaged and destroyed.

 The latest discoveries about the relationship between bacteria and MS are very interesting and are hopefully very significant.
 If a bacterial toxin is proven to be a cause of multiple sclerosis, it may be possible to create new treatments for the disease.
 This may help at least some patients.
 Scientists use the results of both animal and human investigations to support their claim that some strains of C. perfringens can cause multiple sclerosis.

-There are five strains of Clostridium perfringens.
+Five strains of Clostridium perfringens exist.
 They are identified by the first five letters of the alphabet.
 The toxin known as epsilon is made by types B and D of the bacterium.

 In 2013, researchers at the Weill Cornell Medical College made some interesting discoveries in relation to C. perfringens, epsilon, and MS.

 - The researchers found both Clostridium perfringens type B and epsilon in a multiple sclerosis patient who had "actively enhancing " lesions.
 This was the first discovery of the type B bacterium in humans.

 - The scientists also found that Clostridium perfringens type A was present in 50% of the people without MS who were surveyed and only 23% of the people with MS. The type A strain of the bacterium hasn't been linked to MS and is often a normal gut inhabitant.